rabits/onebutton/README.md

 Additional features
 -------------------
+* Flexible audio mapping - you can control multiple audio interfaces and manage effects for a number of instruments
-* Delayed actions
+* Delayed actions - click and run sequence of actions with controllable delays
-* Switch without pause and clicking
+* Switch presets without pause and clicking
-* No cut-off when swiching preset (for ex. delay & reverb processing last output)
+* No cut-off when swiching presets (for ex. delay & reverb processing last output)

 Reference hardware
 ------------------